rust-lang/rust/text/0000-windows-subsystem.md

 [design]: #detailed-design

-When an executable is linked while compiling for a windows target, it will be linked for a specific *Subsystem*.
+When an executable is linked while compiling for a windows target, it will be linked for a specific *subsystem*.
 The subsystem determines how the operating system will run the executable, and will affect the execution environment of the program.